Dundrum Bay

+Dundrum Bay is a bay on the Irish Sea coast of County Down, Northern Ireland.
+The larger Outer Bay stretches from the Mourne Mountains at Newcastle to Saint John's Point.
+The smaller Inner Bay was historically called Murlough; it is an almost landlocked estuary overlooked by the village of Dundrum and connected to the Outer Bay by a narrow channel.
+Between the two is the Murlough spit, which is a dune heathland.

 History

+Inner Dundrum Bay, a tidal estuary, was formerly known as Murlough.
+This comes from Irish Murlach 'lagoon', but was originally Murbholg, literally 'sea pouch' or 'sea bag'.
+In early Irish literature, it was also known as Loch Rudraige or Loch Rudhraighe ('sea inlet of Rudraige', a personal or tribal name), sometimes anglicised as 'Loch Rury' or 'Lough Rury' in modern translations.
+It is the setting of the medieval tale of Fergus mac Léti, a king of Ulster who defeats a monster under its waters.

 Walter Harris wrote in 1744 that the 'North and South Tides meeting off this Bay and breaking upon St John's Point occasion a greater eddy or suction inwards than in other places; for many ships have found themselves embayed.'
 Local historian John W Hanna described in the 1860's how 'not a foot of the shore from St John's Point to Annalong but has from time to time been strewn with the broken masts and timbers of Royal and merchant ships.'
 The worst loss of life was 74 crew and 11 fishing boats on 13 January 1843.